k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 #### Question 9: Population based on a Broadway Flow

-The data for a table population using a Broadway Flow is retrieved by:
+The data for a table population using a Broadway flow is retrieved by:

 \- A:  Either a DB query or a Root function.